xomarko/OsirisAndExtra/README.md

 Then change build configuration to `Release | x86` and simply press **Build solution**.

-If everything went right you should receive `Osiris.dll`  binary file.
+If everything went right you should receive the `Osiris.dll`  binary file.

-### Or downloading the DLL

-Or you could download the DLL by [clicking here](https://github.com/notgoodusename/OsirisAndExtra/releases/latest/download/Osiris.dll).
-Not preferable to download the DLL because it's old.

 ### Loading / Injecting into game process